-The Whole Community Preparedness Programs approach allows residents, neighborhoods, local officials, businesses, non-profits, faith-based organizations, and emergency management officials to collectively understand and assess the needs of their respective communities, determine the best ways to organize their resources, and be prepared for emergency events.
-Denver has embraced the “Whole Community Preparedness Programs” (WCPP) concept and invites our community partners to help build a stronger, more resilient community.
+The "Whole Community Preparedness Programs" (WCPP) approach allows residents, neighborhoods, local officials, businesses, non-profits, faith-based organizations, and emergency management officials to collectively understand and assess the needs of their respective communities, determine the best ways to organize their resources, and prepare for emergency events.
+Denver has embraced the “Whole Community Preparedness Programs” concept and invites our community partners to help build a stronger, more resilient community.
 If you would like to participate in any of the WCPPs offered, please contact Carolyn Bluhm, Community Relations Specialist, at email@example.com unless otherwise noted.

 For more information regarding the LEPC, please email firstname.lastname@example.org.

 The Disaster Ready Club is a teen program for high school age students.
 This training includes planning for disasters and teaching basic response skills, such as fire safety, light search and rescue, family communication planning, team organization, and disaster medical operations.
 The participants of this program will receive a certificate of completion and 24 hours of Community Service.
 Please review our Calendar for time, dates and locations.